CIG-UCL/polaffini/README.md

  - Segmentations, DKT protocol.
 Can been obtained using FreeSurfer, FastSurfer, SynthSeg...

 ## 1. Using a pre-trained model
+:warning: `diffeo2mni.h5` is not ready yet.
+Pre-trained models will be added soon.
 ```bash
 python <path-to-dwarp_public>/register.py -M <path-to-dwarp-public-directory>/diffeo2mni.h5\
                                           -m <path-to-moving-image>\